chimmelb/fun-node-homework/readme.md

-#Fun Node Homework
+# Fun Node Homework

-The purpose of this homework assignment is to evaluate the approach, code, communication and ability of candidates for the Jr Developer position.
+The purpose of this homework assignment is to evaluate the approach, code, communication, _following requirements_ and ability of candidates for the Developer position.
 This is far from anything useful, though hopefully is fun!

 > Read this entire doc before starting.

 Depending on previous knowledge, this assignment should take around 2-6 hours.
 Email me with any questions you have.

-##Assignment
+## Assignment
 Researchers of a DNA-sequencing group need to store newly found sequences.
 Design a system that will accept a string, evaluate its validity and store valid results using these following requirements:

-###Sequences
+### Sequences
 Valid pairs of DNA are represented by `PA`, `NY`,`OH`,`WV` and encapsulate other valid pairs.
 A sequence can be any number of pairs.

 **Example valid pairs:**